 Who owns the copyright for the HUBzero software?

-The HUBzero software is copyrighted by the HUBzero Foundation, LLC, and managed by the HUBzero development team at Purdue University.
+The HUBzero software is copyrighted by the HUBzero Foundation and managed by the HUBzero development team at Purdue University.

 Who runs the HUBzero Foundation?

 The HUBzero Foundation is managed by Purdue University as the lead institution.

 The HUBzero Foundation accepts bug fixes and core patches.
 Such contributions are reviewed by Foundation technical staff, and if accepted, they will become part of the HUBzero core distribution.
 When contributions are offered to the HUBzero Foundation, the copyright for the software must be reassigned to the HUBzero Foundation so that the changes can be managed as an indistinguishable part of the core distribution.

 The HUBzero Foundation plans to establish a Component Marketplace on the hubzero.org site, for other sorts of contributions not integrated into the core release, where users can post software contributions to share with the community.
 Such contributions will be owned, licensed, and maintained by their original author; the HUBzero Foundation will merely facilitate sharing and reuse.
 Anyone will be allowed to post such components in the marketplace, and anyone will be able to post ratings and reviews to help other users judge the quality of posted components.

 Do all contributions become part of the core HUBzero release?